 Before signing up for a Canadian merchant account ask these five crucial questions to ensure you understand what your credit card processor will be providing for your business.

-By asking these five questions you will help protect your business from some of the negative practices that some Canadian Merchant Account Providers engage in.
+By asking these five questions you will help protect your small business from some of the negative practices that some Canadian Merchant Account Providers engage in.

 1.)
 What are the contract terms and conditions?

 While Helcim offers merchant accounts on a month to month basis, many of the other Canadian merchant account providers have lengthy contracts.
 Ask how long the contract is, what happens if you want to end the contract early, and what you need to do to cancel the contract when the term is up.
 Some payment processors include auto-renew clauses that business owners should be aware of, being aware of this clause will keep you from inadvertently being signed up for another contract.
 Ensure you fully understand the terms and conditions of the contract you’re signing to avoid frustration after you’ve signed on the dotted line.

 Make sure you clearly understand if you’re getting an introductory rate that will increase at some point, or if there is any kind of rate guarantee that the payment processor can offer.
 Credit card processing rates will vary depending on the type of transaction, the card used and based on a businesses monthly processing volume.
 If the rate you’re being offered seems lower than what you expected, clarify exactly which transactions the rate does, and does not, apply to.